Appearance

 When should I use Memcache instead of Memcached?

 Memcache and Memcached are both in-memory key-value stores that are commonly used to cache data to improve application performance.
-The main difference between them is the language they are implemented in and some additional features that Memcached has.
+The main difference is that Memcache is a PHP extension, while Memcached is a standalone, cross-platform daemon/server with clients available for many programming languages.
+Memcached also includes additional features and protocol optimizations.

 Here are some examples of when you might use Memcache instead of Memcached: